Code-Institute-Submissions/interactive-frontend-project/README.md

 The user story behind the pages is
 AS a user
-WHEN i view a chart
+WHEN I view a chart
-AND i change a fiter
+AND I change a fiter
-THEN i the data in the charts will update
+THEN I the data in the charts will update

 The page is running off bootstrap with some minor alterations to some boxes and using jQuery foor the button behaviours.